 I'm quickly learning that when you're running a business that exists primarily online and is service or info-product based, this proves to be more difficult.
 It's hard to not lose ourselves and our own point of view when doing a little "competitive research".

 Inspiration is important and it's good to have a sense of what else is out there in your market, but you also need to know when to step away and focus on your own work.

 There is a lot of really great content out there, and it can be tempting to mimic what others are doing when it's worked so well for them and falls under your area of expertise.
 I mean, how many different ways can you really explain the basics of social media?
 But try letting your voice shine through, think about what you can bring to the table based on your experience, and add a little bit of you into it.

 By embracing your own special blend of expertise and asking yourself what you can offer that no one else can, you have the opportunity to create something that will truly stand out.

 Curious what this newsletter is all about?
 It's where I share the struggles I face as a creative entrepreneur, and the lessons I'm learning as I grow my business.
 A peek behind the sequin curtain, so to speak, and a little more personal than what you'll find on the blog.
-And did I mention you'll also be the first to receive the new styled stock photos each month?
+And did I mention you'll also be the first to receive free resources?
 Sign up here.